 $brain chat # the command center, in your terminal

-Admin Brain is your Chief of Staff.
-Email, calendar, tasks, projects, agent proposals — every stream that would normally pull you between fourteen apps — filtered, organised, prioritised, and responses pre-drafted, all in one place.
+Admin Brain is your Executive Assistant for everything that comes at you.
+Email, calendar, scheduling — the communications layer that would normally eat your morning — triaged, prioritised, and responses pre-drafted, all in one place.
 Glance up, respond to ten emails, glance back down in two minutes.
 Your real work barely notices.

 $brain admin focus # 2 minutes. clear the top. back to work.